markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 In your integration, you'll create a [Service Check](https://docs.datadoghq.com/developers/service_checks/#overview) named `awesome.search` that searches for a string on a web page.
 By default, it searches for "Example Domain" on [http://example.org/](http://example.org/)(which is a real site).
 It will result in `OK` if the string is present, `WARNING` if the page is accessible but the string was not found, and `CRITICAL` if the page is inaccessible.

 There's sample code available in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#implement-check-logic).
 This code is also provided in the lab environment here: `example_check.py`{{open}}.
-You can copy and paste into `awesome/datadog_checks/awesome/check.py`{{open}} directly (replace the existing contents of that file with the sample code).
+You can copy and paste into `dd/integrations-extras/awesome/datadog_checks/awesome/check.py`{{open}} directly (replace the existing contents of that file with the sample code).

 Before moving on to the next step, take a moment to examine the code.

+The `check` method is where the main logic exists and is called by the Datadog Agent to evaluate this check.
+This check needs two parameters to evaluate:
+- `url` - the URL of the page being checked
+- `search_string` - the string being searched for on the page

+You will be specifying these parameters as part of the default configuration in a later step.

+A `ConfigurationError` is raised if one of these required parameters is missing.

+The bottom part of the file contains the different statuses mentioned above.
+The method attempts to access the `url` and reports a `CRITICAL` status if it cannot.
+If the page is accessible, it searches for `search_string` and reports `OK` or `WARNING` depending on if it exists in the page or not.

 Some questions to ask yourself:
 <details>